chef-boneyard/chef-client/README.md

 - `upstart` - uses the upstart job included in this cookbook, supported on ubuntu.
 - `arch` - uses the init script included in this cookbook for ArchLinux, supported on arch.
 - `runit` - sets up the service under runit, supported on ubuntu, debian, redhat family distributions, and gentoo.
-- `bluepill` - sets up the service under bluepill.
-As bluepill is a pure ruby process monitor, this should work on any platform.
-- `daemontools` - sets up the service under daemontools, supported on debian, ubuntu and arch
 - `launchd` - sets up the service under launchd, supported on Mac OS X & Mac OS X Server.
 - `bsd` - prints a message about how to update BSD systems to enable the chef-client service, supported on Free/OpenBSD.
 - `systemd` - sets up the service under systemd.
 Supported on systemd based distros.